apache/streampipes-website/documentation/docs/03_use-connect.md

 * **Unit**.
 Allows to specify the unit in which the value is measured.
 Once selected, you can also automatically convert the unit to a target unit, which will then be inserted into the data stream produced by the adapter (see screenshot below).

 <img class="docs-image" src="/docs/img/03_use-connect/04_schema-editor-conversion.png" alt="StreamPipes Connect Unit Conversion">

+Assigning a timestamp is mandatory and can be either done by adding a timestamp from the menu, or by choosing an existing field and marking it as timestamp.

 ### Adapter Generation
 Finally, the adapter is ready to be started.
 In the _Adapter Generation_ page, a name and description for the resulting data stream must be provided.